-Our Board includes Alumni and family members connected with every Eagle’s Nest Program, and represents a wide variety of professions, geography, and ages.
+Our Board includes alumni and family members connected with every Eagle’s Nest program and represents a wide variety of professions, geography, and ages.
 They are an incredibly supportive, creative, and ambitious group of individuals always working to better the Foundation and launch us toward our 100 year Anniversary!

 Board of Trustees

-William W. Abberger, MA
+Will W. Abberger, MA

 Will has been involved with Eagle’s Nest as a camper and counselor since 1966.
 He also participated in the first Hante trek with Helen Waite on the Appalachian Trail in 1973 and served as chief of the Natseho tribe.
 He has been on the Board of Trustees for many years and has served several terms as President of the Board of Trustees.
 Currently, Will is Director of the Trust for Public Land’s Conservation Finance Program, helping state and local governments and citizen groups throughout the United States gauge public support for open space, and craft ballot measures that generate new sources of funding for land conservation.
+He lives in Tallahassee, FL.

 Jean Cohen, MSW